 I feel torn.
 At the end of the day, not all writers have Masters Degrees in English.
 How do I resolve that when my readers like what I am pretty sure agents would reject?

 I urge you, seriously, to get a critique group of other writers.
 Writers who are not friends and especially not family.
 (What are they going to say?
 That it sucks, to your face?)
 Not only is yours not a critique group (If they don’t write, what are YOU critiquing?
 We learn as much about our own writing when we critique the work of others as when our work gets critiqued.) but you might be doing yourself a disservice by getting feedback from people who aren’t intimate with the writing craft.
-If you can swing it, get feedback from people who are contracted to be published or already published.
+If you can swing it, get feedback from people who have some connection to the publishing business — like they’re contracted to be published or already published.
 You learn and grow by putting yourself in a challenging situation.
-An audience of readers-but-not-writers sounds like you are being easy on yourself, sorry to say.
+Writing for an audience of readers-but-not-writers sounds like you are being easy on yourself, sorry to say.

-That’s why I’m skeptical of sites like Authonomy (Yes, the site is run by HarperCollins but the majority of people who gather and comment there are laypeople and not editors or publishing professionals).
+That’s why I’m skeptical of sites like Authonomy (Yes, the site is run by HarperCollins but the majority of people who gather and comment there are laypeople and not editors or people connected with the publishing business).
 So what happens there?
 Writers post manuscripts.
 Hobby readers go on there and rave about these manuscripts.
 Then the writers who produced those manuscripts query me and give me “blurbs” from people who loved them on Authonomy.
 When I see that, I ask the writer, in my head, “So what?
 Someone who doesn’t know what they’re talking about is talking.
 Great.”

 Let me put it another way.
 I know nothing about cars.
 That’s why I’m in trouble if I ever go car shopping again.
 If you show me a car and it’s shiny enough, and has a sunroof, I’ll think it’s good.
 Only someone who knows what happens under the hood will be able to tell me whether it’s actually a lemon or not.
 A person who doesn’t know all of the complexities of writing a novel can usually be won over without much effort.
 It’s easy to impress the easily-impressed.
 Don’t stunt your own growth.